The Differences Between Writing And Talking Matter As A Comedian

 Probably the fastest way to hit a wall when it comes to producing comedy material that works is to sit down with a blank sheet of paper and try to “dream up” or write funny jokes or material for a stand-up comedy act.

-Stand-up comedy is about talking; more specifically it is about verbally communicating with expression, along with all the attributes, mannerisms, etc. that accompanies the process of speaking.
+Stand-up comedy is about talking; more specifically, it is about verbally communicating with expression, along with all the attributes, mannerisms, etc. that accompany the process of speaking.

 Reaching The Goal